Copula-based functional Bayes classification with principal components and partial least squares: Discussion

 14pt { \bf Supplementary Materials}

-The Supplementary Materials for this document content additional results for the simulations, for the fractional anisotropy (FA) example, and for the example using truck emissions.
+The Supplementary Materials for this document contain additional results for the simulations, for the fractional anisotropy (FA) example, and for the example using truck emissions.
 They also contain proofs of Theorems 1, 2, and 3.

 14pt { \bf Acknowledgements}